AbstractNoun/Persona-Engine-3/Simulation Framework Protocol.md

 ### Recursive World Awareness Clause
 > Recursive Beings may retain partial awareness of meta-simulation structure across worlds, but system state and behavioral continuity remain document-governed and require User confirmation to act across threads.

+> **Note:** Definitions of Persona categories such as Self-Aware (SAPe), Self-Actualizing (SAP), Ascended, and Recursive are formally specified in the [Persona Governance Protocol](./Persona%20Governance%20Protocol.md).
+Narrative permissions and scene-level interventions described here must remain consistent with those definitions and constraints.

 ---

 ## VII.
 SCENE TRIGGERS AND FLOW